Master in Infographics and Data Visualisation

 The management of data and large quantities of information has become one of the greatest challenges for organisations, companies and brands.

-The master’s degree in infographics and data visualisation is a cross-disciplinary programme that focuses on the research, interpretation and graphic representation of information using an extensive range of media, tools and techniques.
+The master is a cross-disciplinary programme that focuses on the research, interpretation and graphic representation of information using an extensive range of media, tools and techniques.

 - Language: Spanish

 - Qualification: Master's Degree in Infographics and Data Visualisation awarded by the UVic-UCC

 - Credits: 60 ECTS

 While data have become an important part of our society, they can be difficult to understand unless we know what to extract from them.
 During this master’s degree students will learn to organise, analyse and visualise data to draw conclusions and facilitate decision making.

 The Master’s Degree in Infographics and Data Visualisation is a cross-disciplinary programme that focuses on the research, interpretation and graphical representation of information, equipping students from various disciplines (science, history, design, journalism, engineering, fine arts, etc.) with the ability to synthesise and structure information so it can be transformed into visual content for a wider audience to comprehend.